Frequently Asked Questions

 You can take the OMPT-A. On our admission requirements webpage, you'll find more information about the OMPT-A and the required score.

-We'll start the application process for you in late April.
+We'll start the application process for you in April.
 The Immigration Department of Erasmus University Rotterdam will then reach out to you about the steps to take.

 You have to pay your tuition fees by 31 August at the latest.